GAIA-X4PLC-AAD/edc-blockchain-broker/README.md

 ## Quickstart with docker compose

-Modify docker-compose.yml and add your [Pinata key](https://knowledge.pinata.cloud/en/articles/6191471-how-to-create-an-pinata-api-key).
+Modify docker-compose.yml and add your [Pinata JWT key](https://knowledge.pinata.cloud/en/articles/6191471-how-to-create-an-pinata-api-key).
 Than you can just run `docker-compose up` to get a quick setup running for simple demonstration purposes.

 Optionally you can add environment varibales to the edc-interface container in order to specify your own smart contract addresses.
 Following params can be modified: